UBCSailbot/raye-local-pathfinding/README.md

 #### Run a specific saved pathfinding scenario

-Instructions to run a pathfinding unit test can be found [here](json/README.md).
+Instructions to run pathfinding unit tests can be found [here](json/README.md).

 #### Interacting with the simulator